A Stable Marriage Requires Communication: General Proof of Main Results

 Suppose $\DISJ(\bar{x},\bar{y})=0$.
 By Lemma~\ref{lem:int}, $\marriage_0$ is the unique stable marriage, so $d(\marriage,\marriage_0)\le\e n < (1 - \delta) n / 2$.
 Applying Lemma \ref{lem:dist} and the triangle inequality, we obtain $ d(\marriage_1, \marriage) > (1 - \delta) n / 2 > \e n$.
 Thus, if $\DISJ(\bfx, \bfy) = 1$, then $d(\marriage, \marriage_1) < \e n$ and if $\DISJ(\bfx, \bfy) = 0$, then $d(\marriage, \marriage_1) > \e n$.
 Given~$\marriage$, Alice and Bob can compute $d(\marriage, \marriage_1)$ without communication, so they can use $\Pi$ to determine the value of $\DISJ(\bar{x},\bar{y})$ using $B$ bits of communication.
 Thus, $B = \Omega(n^2)$ by Theorem~\ref{thm:disj}, as desired. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:asm-verify}] Suppose that $\Pi$ is a randomized communication protocol that determines whether a given marriage $\marriage$ is stable or $\e$-unstable with respect to given preferences using $B$ bits of communication.
+\begin{proof}[Proof of Theorem~\ref{thm:related}] For Part~(\ref{thm:related-verify}), suppose that $\Pi$ is a randomized communication protocol that determines whether a given marriage $\marriage$ is stable or $\e$-unstable with respect to given preferences using $B$ bits of communication.
 As $\e<1$, there exists $\delta$ sufficiently small such that $1 - \delta > \e$.
 Let $\marriage_1$ be the marriage defined in Lemma \ref{lem:disj}; by that lemma, if $\DISJ(\bfx,\bfy)=1$, then $\marriage_1$ is stable (with respect to the preferences described in Section~\ref{sec:pref-description}).
 By Lemmas \ref{lem:int} and \ref{lem:dist}, if $\DISJ(\bfx,\bfy)=0$, then $\marriage_1$ is $\e$-unstable.
-Thus, if $\Pi$ determines whether $\marriage_1$ is stable or $\e$-unstable, then $\Pi$ also determines the value of $\DISJ(\bfx, \bfy)$, hence $B = \Omega(n^2)$ by Theorem \ref{thm:disj}. \end{proof}
+Thus, if $\Pi$ determines whether $\marriage_1$ is stable or $\e$-unstable, then $\Pi$ also determines the value of $\DISJ(\bfx, \bfy)$, hence $B = \Omega(n^2)$ by Theorem \ref{thm:disj}.

-\begin{proof}[Proof of Theorem \ref{thm:ms}] Suppose that $\Pi$ is a randomized communication protocol that for a given pair $(w, m)$ determines whether $(w, m) \in \marriage$ for some (every) stable marriage $\marriage$ using $B$ bits of communication.
+For Part~(\ref{thm:related-ms}), suppose that $\Pi$ is a randomized communication protocol that for a given pair $(w, m)$ determines whether $(w, m) \in \marriage$ for some (every) stable marriage $\marriage$ using $B$ bits of communication.
 Set $\delta=1$.
 By choosing preferences as in Section~\ref{sec:pref-description} and taking $(w,m) = (w_n, m_n)$, by Lemmas~\ref{lem:disj} and \ref{lem:int}, $(w,m)$ is in some (equivalently every) stable marriage for the given preferences if and only if $\DISJ(\bfx, \bfy) = 0$.
-Thus, once again by Theorem~\ref{thm:disj}, $B = \Omega(n^2)$. \end{proof}
+Thus, once again by Theorem~\ref{thm:disj}, $B = \Omega(n^2)$.